GeoTIFF/georaster/README.md

 ```

 # load [cloud optimized geotiff](https://www.cogeo.org/)
-This option allows you to basically load the pixels only when you need them versus the other options
+This option (and File with readOnDemand, below) allows you to basically
+load the pixels only when you need them versus the other options
 that require you to load the whole image into memory.
 It will also attempt to automatically discover any available overview files.

 *where to clip*